fire-helper/slides/csi106_1/transcript.md

 # PART 1

 Hello, everyone.
-Today our group would like to talk about free software.
+Today our group are gonna talk about free software.
 The first question I would like to ask is: "What do YOU think is free software?"

 *(Audience answers (or move on if no one answers))*